 You define the general behavior or the fixed asset functionality and set up document number series in the on the Fixed Assets Setup page.

+icon, enter Fixed Assets Setup, and then choose the related link.
 You use posting groups to define groups of fixed assets.
 Entries for these posting groups are posted to the same general ledger accounts.

+icon, enter FA Posting Groups, and then choose the related link.
 On the FA Posting Group Card page, fill in the fields as necessary.

 To make sure that balancing accounts for different fixed assets postings are automatically inserted when you choose the Insert FA Bal.
 Account action on journal lines, follow the next step, based on appreciation posting.